 My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

 Hi, I’m Pippa.
-My pronouns are she/her (although they/them feels right, too).
-I make Queer Magic, and guide people through change.
+My pronouns are she/her.
+I journey with people through change.

 If life’s feeling extra meaningless through this pandemic, I feel you and you’re not alone.
 I’m here to help you (re)connect to your personal power and (re)discover a feeling of purpose that’s in alignment with your core values.

 I offer spiritual guidance, psychedelic integration, transition support, or personalized ritual.
-If you’re looking for a priestess, or coven, I’d be happy to chat.
 And I can also be booked for public speaking, education or consultation sessions.

 Take some time to feel around our website — If you resonate or feel a little nudge to reach out, please do!
 Even when my schedule gets full, I try to reply within a few days.